-With this architecture, the online metrology could be divided into two systems, as proposed by [52]: a long-stroke metrology system potentially using interferometers, and a short-stroke metrology system using capacitive sensors, as successfully demonstrated by [148].
+With this architecture, the online metrology could be divided into two systems, as proposed by [54]: a long-stroke metrology system potentially using interferometers, and a short-stroke metrology system using capacitive sensors, as successfully demonstrated by [152].

-5.2 Perspectives 322
+5.2 Perspectives 323

 DEVELOPMENT OF LONG STROKE HIGH PERFORMANCE STAGE As an alternative to the short-stroke/long-stroke architecture, the development of a high-performance long-stroke stage seems worth investigating.
-Stages based on voice coils, offering nano-positioning capabilities with 3 mm stroke, have recently been reported in the literature [76, 126].
+Stages based on voice coils, offering nano-positioning capabilities with 3 mm stroke, have recently been reported in the literature [79, 130].

-Magnetic levitation also emerges as a particularly interesting technology to be explored, especially for microscopy [43, 60] and tomography [40, 43] end-stations.
+Magnetic levitation also emerges as a particularly interesting technology to be explored, especially for microscopy [45, 62] and tomography [42, 45] end-stations.
 Two notable designs illustrating these capabilities are shown in Figure 5.2.
-Specifically, a compact 6-DoFs stage known as LevCube, providing a mobility of approximately 1 cm3, is depicted in Figure 5.2a, while a 6-DoFs stage featuring infinite rotation, is shown in Figure 5.2b.
+Specifically, a compact 6-DoF stage known as LevCube, providing a mobility of approximately 1 cm, is depicted in Figure 5.2a, while a 6-DoF stage featuring infinite rotation, is shown in Figure 5.2b.
 However, implementations of such magnetic levitation stages on synchrotron beamlines have yet to be documented in the literature.

-(a) LevCube with $\approx 1 \text{ cm}^3$ mobility [60]
+(a) LevCube with $\approx 1 \text{ cm}^3$ mobility [62]

-(b) Stage with infinite R_z rotation [40]
+(b) Stage with infinite $R_z$ rotation [42]

 Figure 5.2: Example of magnetic levitation stages.
-LevCube allowing for 6-DoFs control of the position with $\approx 1 \text{ cm}^3$ mobility (a).
-Magnetic levitation stage with infinite R_z rotation mobility (b).
+LevCube allowing for 6-DoF control of the position with $\approx 1 \text{ cm}^3$ mobility (a).
+Magnetic levitation stage with infinite $R_z$ rotation mobility (b).

-Extending the design approach to an entire beamline represents an interesting direction for future work.
+EXTENDING THE DESIGN METHODOLOGY TO COMPLETE BEAMLINES The application of dynamic error budgeting and the mechatronic design approach to an entire beamline represents an interesting direction for future work.
 During the early design phases of a beamline, performance metrics are typically expressed as integrated values (usually RMS values) rather than as functions of frequency.
 However, the frequency content of these performance metrics (such as beam stability, energy stability, and sample stability) is crucial, as factors like detector integration time can filter out high-frequency components.
 Therefore, adopting a design approach using dynamic error budgets, cascading from overall beamline requirements down to individual component specifications, is considered a potentially valuable direction for future investigation.